 The best time to visit the falls is the rainy season (June – September) and the winter season (January to February).

 Though it can get really dangerous in the rainy season – the view of the falls and the water falling from 100 feet is beautiful and worth the trek.

 We visited in the winter season, the perfect time.
 It wasn’t that dangerous, nor was it very cold.
 And there wasn’t complete dryness either – the water still flowed gently in the morning.

 Water, water, everywhere!
 There isn’t much to pack when visiting Shirley Falls Yellapur– or any other falls there.

 - Keep a change of clothes and an extra set too in case you get messy again.

 - A water bottle

 - Sunscreen (in case you have bad skin like mine).

-- For footwear, I’d recommend going with sports shoes.
+- As I’d mentioned, go for sports shoes.
 The falls aren’t close to the road.
 There’s a bit of hiking too.

 - Carry a torch just in case.
 We didn’t have one.
 But it gets dark under the canopy of trees – and to those visiting in the evening, the light helps climb back up.